A Fortnight in the Life of the Welkin DevOps Team

 Upgrades and maintenance

 For planned upgrades, we schedule maintenance windows for each cluster, normally each month.
-During the maintenance window we upgrade the underlying OS and Compliant Kubernetes to the latest stable release, including security patches.
+During the maintenance window we upgrade the underlying OS and Welkin to the latest stable release, including security patches.
 For unplanned maintenance, a decision has to be made, either internally or in cooperation with the customer.
 A record of the decision has to be entered in each cluster’s decision log before the change is made.

 For both planned and unplanned maintenance, an operator log should be created and uploaded to GitHub.